tRackIT-Systems/AudioMoth/README.md

-# AudioMoth
+# AudioMoth Configurator

-Simple tool to configure your AudioMoth
+Simple tool to configure your AudioMoth USB Microphone.
+The tool implements functionality of [OpenAcousticDevice's AudioMoth-USB-Microphone-Cmd](https://github.com/OpenAcousticDevices/AudioMoth-USB-Microphone-Cmd) tool, is written in python and can also be used as a python module.

 ## Installation
 ### Requirements